A simple, robust and powerful flyback

 direct thermal contact to the transistor package casing and should

-hopefully improve thermals.
+improve thermal performance (though probably unnecessary).
 Not pictured here (or on board) is the

 Transformer is a self-wound GDT and cable-tied to the PCB via the 2